paraspell/xcm-tools/README.md

 ##### Importing package to your project:

-If you wish to use XCM, HRMP, XYK Pallets only you can import Builder like this:
+If you wish to use XCM, HRMP and XYK Pallets only you can import Builder like this:

 ```js
 import { Builder } from '@paraspell/sdk'